C0nvex/Convex/README.md

 # Setup

 You may have to reconfigure the file locations that point to the dataset files, especially if you are not using Google Colab.
-The datasets used are too large for GitHub, you can find them [here:](https://drive.google.com/drive/folders/1mkCzbjkBUyjbBR0jBj8TyAS7OZD1iqnS?usp=drive_link)
+The datasets used are too large for GitHub, you can find them [here](https://drive.google.com/drive/folders/1mkCzbjkBUyjbBR0jBj8TyAS7OZD1iqnS?usp=drive_link)

 Note that the non-legacy datasets are more comprehensive, but you may run into memory issues with them like I did when testing them on my model.

-Convex may be reconfigured to be a .py file or Python library in the future, stay tuned for updates!
+Convex may be migrated to a user-friendly .py file or Python library in the future, stay tuned for updates!